AustinCodingAcademy/wordpress-gitbook/Week5/08Lesson.md

 * Drawing it can help people visualize

 ## Project for Next Class
-* Change the 2012 theme layout and colors without using ANY interior editor only from the CSS theme files
+* Change the 2012 theme layout and colors without using ANY interior editor only from the CSS main theme files

 ## Resources
 * [WP Theme Codex](https://codex.wordpress.org/Theme_Development)